-Under exercise can also create a problem on itself.
+Lack of exercise can also create a problem in itself.
 Sometimes we are too busy with our lives and skip these exercise sessions.
-Without these exercise sessions, your dog can become bored and overweight which lead to destructive behavior and a myriad of health problems.
+Without these exercise sessions, your dog can become bored and overweight which leads to destructive behavior and a myriad of health problems.

-Finding a nice balance of exercise is the key to make your dog’s life happy and healthy.
+Finding a nice balance of exercise is the key to making your dog’s life happy and healthy.

 20. New year celebration